 The common thread amongst the platforms is access to opportunities and the chance to discover and explore the many possibilities out there.
 Allowing access to free courses and certification of results means a chance for change, one course at a time.

-The fundamental shift in how education is provided and how online learning is dispersed throughout the world means the platforms hold immense value and help provide a new and exciting way to connect, while providing opportunities where previously there were very few.
+The fundamental shift in how education is provided and how online learning is dispersed throughout the world means the platforms will continue to hold immense value and help provide a new and exciting way to connect, while providing opportunities where previously there were very few.

-It is, however, not without its challenges and barriers to entry, including issues of digital literacy as well as laptop and data costs.
+It is, however, not without its challenges and barriers to entry, including issues of digital literacy as well as the costs of computing devices and the availability of DSL and wireless internet.
 Unprecedented access to online learning platforms means there’s a long way to go before a true and complex shift is seen.
 In the meanwhile, for those who can, access to a full array of online educational platforms is quite literally at your fingertips.
 What are you waiting for?